OHNLP/MedTator/scripts/README.md

 ## Demo of parsing annotation XML files for training machine learning models

-The annotated corpus can be used for a varity of machine learning tasks, such as Named Entity Recognition (NER) and Relation Extraction (RE).
+The annotated corpus can be used for a variety of machine learning tasks, such as Named Entity Recognition (NER) and Relation Extraction (RE).
-To faciliate this process, we developed some toolkits for showing how to use the annotated XML files for these task.
+To facilitate this process, we developed some toolkits for showing how to use the annotated XML files for these tasks.

 - `demo_xml2sentence.ipynb`: showing how to use the `medtator_kits.py` and `sentence_kits.py` for converting XML annotation files to build a machine learning model for the RE task, we create this Jupyter notebook for showing how to use the annotated entities and relations to build a ML model: [demo_xml2sentence.ipynb
 ](https://github.com/OHNLP/MedTator/blob/main/scripts/demo_xml2sentence.ipynb).